|

 The CCF receives assistance and support for its training programme from the Regular and Reserve Forces, but the bulk of adult support is provided by members of school staffs who are responsible to head teachers for the conduct of cadet activities.
 CCF officers wear uniform but they are not part of the Armed Forces and carry no liability for service or compulsory training.

-There are some 240 CCF contingents with 40,000 cadets, of whom some 25,000 are Army Cadets.
-The role of the CCF is to help boys and girls to develop powers of leadership through training, which promotes qualities of responsibility, self-reliance, resourcefulness, endurance, perseverance and a sense of service to the community.
+There are some 240 CCF contingents with as many as 45,000 cadets, of whom about 28,000 are Army Cadets with about 1,700 instructors.
+The role of the CCF is to help boys and girls to develop powers of leadership through training which promotes qualities of responsibility, self-reliance, resourcefulness, endurance, perseverance and a sense of service to the community.
 Military training is also designed to demonstrate why defence forces are needed, how they function and to stimulate an interest in a career as an officer in the Services.

 The role of the Army Cadet Force (ACF) is to inspire young people to achieve success with a spirit of service to the Queen, country and their local community, and to develop the qualities of good citizenship, responsibility and leadership.

-Some reports suggest that Army cadets make up between 25%-30% of regular army recruits.
-There are about 1,674 ACF detachments based in communities around the UK with a strength of around 44,000 cadets.
+Some reports suggest that Army cadets make up between 25 per cent to 30 per cent of regular army recruits.
+Many cadets move on to join the Army Reserve.
+There are about 1,600 ACF detachments based in communities around the UK with a strength of around 44,000 cadets.
 The ACF is run by over 8,000 adults drawn from the local community who manage a broad programme of military and adventurous training activities designed to develop character and leadership.
 The Army Cadets are administered by the MoD.
-The total budget provided to the Army Cadets in 2007 is £50 million, which comprises:
+The total budget provided to the Army Cadets is believed to have been in the region of £40 million during 2010-2011.